openshift/ansible-service-broker/docs/design.md

 ASB pulls inventory of spec files from local store, converts to Service, sends to Service Catalog

 Note: Parameter handling is still a [topic of discussion](https://github.com/openservicebrokerapi/servicebroker/pull/74) Configurable parameters for an AA should be defined within the spec file.
-Param schema is passed to the Service Catalog via the `/catalog` response as metadata.
+Parameter schema is passed to the Service Catalog via the `/catalog` response as metadata.
 Purpose of this is to inform Catalog Clients of the configuration parameters that can be set by a user at provision time.